 How It Works

-The K4 cipher mechanism explained from the ground up: the core formula, the 7×14 grid, the f/g decomposition, the position-derived binary gate, and worked examples at every step.
-Now includes the on-site derivation path.
+The K4 cipher mechanism explained from the ground up: a Quagmire III variant with a physical keystream read off the back of the sculpture and a one-bit gate.
+Includes the four helper cards, the 7×14 grid, the gate map, and worked examples at every step.

 The cipher mechanism

-K4 is a double-keyed Vigenère cipher.
+K4 is a Quagmire III variant, a keyword Vigenère with a separate column key.
 Each of the 97 ciphertext letters has been shifted by a specific number of positions in the alphabet.
-The shift at each position is determined by two keys — a row key f (applied to the ciphertext letter) and a column key g (applied to a helper letter from the tableau) — that together select an entry in the KRYPTOS tableau.
+The shift at each position is determined by entering the KRYPTOS-keyed tableau at a row chosen by the cipher letter, a column chosen by a helper letter read from the back of the sculpture, and a one-bit gate fixed by the position in the grid.
 One equation governs the entire cipher:

 P = (C − R) mod 26